 1) Change the Culture: There Are Apps for That

-Embrace Innovation: Use cloud and mobile solutions, plus modern accounting tools (e.g. QuickBooks and Expensify) to easily manage expenses, control costs and increase visibility into your company’s finances.
+Embrace Innovation: Use cloud and mobile solutions in addition to modern accounting tools (e.g., QuickBooks and Expensify), to easily manage expenses, control costs and increase visibility into your company’s finances.

 2) Demystify Data and Reporting

 Increasingly, business executives look to finance leaders to interpret and share information about business performance throughout the organization.
 In fact, measuring and monitoring business performance was the top concern among CFOs worldwide in a past survey.

 But if CFOs are to make smart strategy recommendations and set realistic goals, they need smart, accurate, actionable financial data.
 Here, modern technology is indispensable.
 If your finance systems don’t communicate, how do you expect to report on financial health, set goals or track the correct metrics to achieve those goals?

 Consolidation is Key: Cloud-based tools allow you to share accounting, expense and other financial data across all of your systems — and access that information anywhere, on any device.

 Automate Reporting: Solid financial reporting is a cornerstone of any smart business strategy.
 Once your financial systems are integrated, put technology to work to eliminate manual financial reporting headaches.
 “As enterprises continue to become more digital, finance will become increasingly dependent on automation and analytics to deliver real-time, clear, actionable and forward-looking insights,'' says Thack Brown, global head of line of Business Finance at SAP.